larson-group/clubb_release/Readme.txt

 See also the ./doc/hoc_eqns.pdf file in the svn repository for finer details on how the discretization was done.

-The standalone code runs a particular case (e.g. BOMEX) and outputs statisistical data in either GrADS or netCDF format.
+The single column model executable ("clubb_standalone") runs a particular case (e.g. BOMEX) and outputs statisistical data in either GrADS or netCDF format.

 The tuner code tunes certain parameters in a one-dimensional boundary layer cloud parameterization (``CLUBB''), to best fit large-eddy simulation output.